 To receive Social Security Benefits, the green card holder will have to work and make contributions by paying Social Security taxes in the US for a minimum of ten years.
 After this, their dependents will become entitled to social security benefits.
 Dependants of a permanent resident will include his spouse and children under the age of 18, and not his parents and other relatives.

-How Green Card Holders or Permanent Residents Can Earn Social Security Benefits
+How Green Card Holders or Permanent Residents Get Social Security Benefits

 To earn these benefits, permanent residents and green card holders who work in a country need to you pay Social Security taxes.
 In return, they earn social security “credits,” which could be up to a maximum of 4 “credits” in a year.